kfm24/visual-argument-2022spring/README.md

 | walking man   | https://thenounproject.com/icon/walking-838717/      |
 | books background      | https://unsplash.com/photos/HH4WBGNyltc     |
 | breaking part of arrow  | https://thenounproject.com/icon/breaking-1189519/       |

+This project took me a little while to really settle into.
+I knew what argument I wanted to make but had a hard time executing it at first.
+After crafting various versions of my argument it was clear that my friends and classmates were not understanding what my message was supposed to express.
+So I decided to scrap my first drafts and start new--which was the best idea I had since I kept trying to alter something that was not doing the job I was trying to make it do.

 # Project 2: Visual Argument / Rhetorical Collage